jimmymaise/signal_controller/README.md

 ## Introduction

-Trading Signal Controller is a professional-grade application for managing trading signals.
+Trading Signal Controller is an application for managing trading signals.
 Built on Django, the system aims to streamline the handling of trading signals across both development and production settings.

 ## Prerequisites